protegeproject/swrltab-plugin/README.md

 [![Build Status](https://travis-ci.org/protegeproject/swrltab-plugin.svg?branch=master)](https://travis-ci.org/protegeproject/swrltab-plugin)
 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/edu.stanford.swrl/swrltab-plugin/badge.svg)](https://maven-badges.herokuapp.com/maven-central/edu.stanford.swrl/swrltab-plugin)

-This repository contains the SWRLAPI-based SWRLTab plugin for the Protégé 5.0 Desktop ontology editor.
+This repository contains the SWRLAPI-based SWRLTab plugin for the Protégé 5 Desktop ontology editor.
 The plugin contains SWRLTab and SQWRLTab components for working with SWRL rules and SQWRL queries.
-Note that the plugin will work only in Protégé version 5.0.0 RC 2 and later.
+Note that the plugin will work only in Protégé version 5.0.0 and later.

 Plugin documentation can be found [here](https://github.com/protegeproject/swrltab-plugin/wiki).
 Documentation for the SWRLAPI can be found [here](https://github.com/protegeproject/swrlapi/wiki).